ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 and writing Python diagnostics in this lesson.

 In this lesson, we will explain how to find an existing diagnostic and run it using ESMValTool installed in editable/development mode.
-For a development installation, see the instructions in the lesson [Development and contribution]({{ page.root }}{% link _episodes/07-development-setup.md %}).
 Also, we will work with the recipe [recipe_python.yml][recipe] and the diagnostic script [diagnostic.py][diagnostic] called by this recipe that we have seen in the lesson [Running your first recipe]({{ page.root }}{% link